-construction details charactoristic to the times the climat and materials specifications
+construction details charactoristic to the times the climat and choice of materials and there specification.

 Old Gabel Image is retained with new insulation to gabel